bopopescu/snappy-spark/snappy/README.md

 To add references to source and javadoc jars, use:

-build/sbt -Pyarn -Phadoop-2.4 -Dhadoop.version=2.4.1 -Phive -Phive-thriftserver -Dscala-2.11 -DskipTests "eclipse with-source=true"
+build/sbt -Pyarn -Phadoop-2.4 -Dhadoop.version=2.4.1 -Phive -Phive-thriftserver -Pyarn -Dscala-2.11 -DskipTests "eclipse with-source=true"

 OR